Code-Institute-Submissions/LucyJones-BRITbrAIN/README.md

 > Project is: <u>ongoing</u>

-I will continue to update my project with new questions to allow my users to play frequently.
+I will continue to update my quiz with new questions to allow my users to play frequently.
 I also have future development plans which I have listed below.

 **Future Development plans**

 - As my game expands I will Merge all my js files into one, as well as all my css files.
 This will ensure that my game loading stays efficient and creates the best user experience for my user.

 - Create different levels of difficulty;

   - Questions of different difficulty
   - Breaking up regions further into smaller areas such as cities.

-- Create different games focusing on specific categories such as landmarks.
+- Create different games focusing on specific categories such as British landmarks.

 ---